Danish counter-piracy strategy: Prosecuting pirates under Danish Law

 Complexities in the Danish legal system makes it difficult to prosecute pirates.
 Piracy in itself is not considered a criminal offense under Danish law.
 The Danish judicial system currently lacks the legal procedures and practices to prosecute suspected pirates.
 Presenting evidence as well as including proving intentions and affiliation with piracy groups can be challenging.
 In addition to that, efforts to extradite suspects are often futile due to the lack of international agreements between Denmark and African states.

 Statements from the Danish Navy about past anti-piracy efforts off the coast of Somalia show that between 2008 and 2015, Denmark detained 295 suspected pirates.
 Out of these, 50 were prosecuted in Kenya and the Seychelles, while the remainder were released in a procedure known as "catch and release."

 As of 2024, only one pirate has been successfully been prosecuted in Denmark.
-This case revolves around the pirate named Lucky, who in 2023 was found guilty of endangering the lives of Danish soldiers after an exchange of fire broke out between the Danish frigate Esbern Snare and a small pirate group.
+This case revolves around the pirate named Lucky Francis, who in 2023 was found guilty of endangering the lives of Danish soldiers after an exchange of fire broke out between the Danish frigate Esbern Snare and a small pirate group.
 The pirate named Lucky, who lost a leg in the event, despite being found guilty did not serve any of his sentence due to his health state.